grantemsley/grantemsley.github.io/_posts/2018-05-25-multiple-pxe-servers-with-secure-boot.md

 - If you don't, it boots from the WDS server

 This does NOT allow booting anything utilities, but works in Secure Boot mode.

+The one downside to this is the ConfigMgr servers get listed like `192.168.0.11 [Unknown]`.
+You have to know which IP address corresponds to the server you want.
+There doesn't seem to be any way to set their name.